8 Things Every Tourist In London Needs To Know

 You do not have time to waste at Leicester Square.
 There’s nothing there apart from other tourists (and overpriced cinemas and crappy slices of pizza.)
 This goes double for Madame Tussauds or anything to do with Sherlock Holmes.
 In fact it’s probably safer for you to avoid the Baker Street area altogether.
 Think of the most polluted, horrid part of your home city and what you’d think if you saw a clueless tourist eating dinner there.
 Now, don’t be that clueless tourist.

-Tip: Go to Marylebone High Street instead of Baker Street, Soho instead of Leicester Square, King’s Cross instead of Camden (or as well as Camden) and know you’ve swerved some tourist traps and gotten under London’s skin a little.
+Tip: Go to Marylebone High Street instead of Baker Street, Soho instead of Leicester Square, King’s Cross instead of Camden (ok, as well as Camden) This way you can swerve some tourist traps and gotten under London’s skin a little.

 3. Talk About The Weather